franok/uu-notify/readme.md

 ## Limitations

-* Currently, a gotification is sent out only per available update.
+* Currently, a gotification is sent out only once per available update.
 * Since _UberUpdateWatcher_ uses the GitHub API, only software from GitHub is checked for updates.
-However if there is a need, one also support other RSS feeds.
+However if there is a need, also other RSS feeds could be supported ([#2](https://github.com/franok/uber-update-watcher/issues/2)).

 ## References